dariopellegrini/kdone-website/privacy_preferences.md

 # Privacy preferences

-KDone lets to configure privacy consents that users can compile, read and update,
+KDone lets to configure privacy consents that users can compile, read and update.

 ### Paragraphs
 Privacy contents are made by paragraphs.
 Each paragraph can represent just text or a possible selection for the user, typically to express consent on a privacy aspect (i.e. terms and conditions consent).